 Step 4: Review the Broker’s Educational Resources

-Many DMA brokers provide extensive educational resources to help traders understand and utilize DMA.
+Many DMA brokers provide extensive educational resources to help traders understand and utilise DMA.
 Check for webinars, tutorials, articles, and guides focused on DMA trading.
 Our review found that brokers committed to DMA often invest in educating their clients about its benefits and usage.

 Step 5: Examine the Order Execution Policy